John N. Shaw Award

-- Panels are to be sent directly to the conference hotel with clearly marked packaging for A4LE LearningSCAPES Conference.
+- Panels are to be sent directly to the conference hotel with clearly marked packaging for A4LE Midwest Great Lakes Conference.
 Name of hotel, address, and delivery will be provided once submission deadline and applicable fees have been met.

 - Supervision and Services: The exhibit committee reserves the right to assign exhibit space and to withhold from exhibition entries deemed to be unsuitable for display.
 Adequate general illumination will be provided; no special individual lighting or displays will be permitted.

-- Return of Panels: Applicants will be responsible to pick up their display panels at the end of the conference or for providing a prepaid shipping label for return of panels by UPS.
+- Return of Panels: Applicants will be responsible to pick up their display panels at the end of the conference.

 - Completed Application Form (Attachment 1)